timbslr/8-Bit-Breadboard-Computer/docs/instruction-set/overview.md

 This instruction set is work in progress and can change anytime.

 {: .note }
-The opcodes are not set yet and will be added later.

-{: .note }
 A = A-Register<br>
 B = B-Register<br>
 X = X-Register<br>